 Strategic Design Process

-PEOPLE FOCUSED—to deliver solutions that are not only technologically possible, but preferable from the social, anthropological, and personal point of view.
+People-Focused: We prioritize solutions that are not only technologically feasible, but also desirable from social, cultural, and personal perspectives.